-A detailed description of the burner geometry can be referred from Dally et al. [20-21].
+A detailed description of the burner geometry can be referred from Dally et al. [9, 10].
 In the context of the numerical setup, a very similar numerical setup, explained above, with a few changes has been used to model the methane-hydrogen JHC flames in the Adelaide burner.
-Two different flames with different oxygen content in the hot coflow have been simulated, namely, HM1 (3% O2), HM2 (6% O2), and HM3 (9% O2).
-The Reynolds number has been kept constant at Re=10000 for all three flames.
+Three different flames with different oxygen contents in the hot coflow have been simulated, namely HM1 (3% O_2), HM2 (6% O_2), and HM3 (9% O_2).
+The Reynolds number has been kept constant at Re = 10,000 for all three flames.

 A 2D axisymmetric grid has been used in the simulations.
 As the central fuel jet protrudes 4 mm at the jet exit, the computational domain starts 4 mm downstream of the jet exit and extends for 300 mm in the axial direction and 80 mm in the radial direction.
-The grid consists of 200x120 cells in the axial and radial direction, respectively (stretched in both directions).
+The grid consists of 200×120 cells in the axial and radial direction, respectively (stretched in both directions).
 At the end of the computational domain, in the axial direction, the boundary condition is set to outflow.
 For the fuel jet inlet, the velocity profiles are used from a detailed separate simulation, whereas at the hot and cold coflow inlets, the velocity boundary conditions are set to 3.2 m/s and 3.3 m/s, respectively.
-As per the studies carried out by Frassoldati et al. [22], the solution is very sensitive to the turbulent quantities at the inlet, therefore, the turbulent intensities at the hot and cold coflow have been set to 5% while it is set to 7% at the fuel jet inlet as per the published results [22].
+As per the previous studies, the solution is very sensitive to the turbulent quantities at the inlet; therefore, the turbulent intensities at the hot and cold coflow have been set to 5%, while it is set to 7% at the fuel jet inlet as per the published results [8, 12].

-The flamelet generated manifold for the methane-hydrogen combustion is based on the GRI 3.0 [23] chemical mechanism with 53 species and 325 chemical reactions.
+The flamelet-generated manifold for the methane-hydrogen combustion is based on the GRI 3.0 [20] chemical mechanism with 53 species and 325 chemical reactions.
 The radial profiles of the temperature and species mass fraction with experimental values at x=4 mm have been used to create the FGM tables.
-The FGM table resolution is set to ZxY = 201x201 points with equidistant spacing.
+The FGM table resolution is set to $Z \times Y = 201 \times 201$ points with equidistant spacing.

 The PDF transport equation was solved using the Lagrangian Monte Carlo approach initialized with approximately 20 particles per cell.
-The effect of micromixing models is also studied with a mixing constant $C{{\phi}}=2$.
-The Reynolds number has been kept constant at Re=10000.
-The results obtained are compared with the respective experimental database, and the profiles of mean temperature, mean mixture fraction and major species are reported.
+The effect of micromixing models is also studied with a mixing constant $C{\phi} = 2$.
+The Reynolds number has been kept constant at Re = 10,000.
+The results obtained are compared with the respective experimental database, and the profiles of mean temperature, mean mixture fraction, and major species are reported.